 A DHS Secretary’s finding of an "actual or imminent mass influx of aliens" under 8 USC § 1103(a)(10) and 28 CFR § 65.83(d)(1) activates enhanced federal authority and resources and presses for state and local cooperation.
-Congress gave the DHS Secretary the authority to make this determination in 1996, but this is the first time the authority has ever been used.
+Congress gave the DHS Secretary the authority to make this determination in 1996, but the January 23, 2025 finding was the first time the authority has ever been used.

 For more background, see: